fenz85/PasswordPusher/docs/tools.md

 # Tools & Applications

-Using the JSON API, various tools exist to interface with Password Pusher to automate password distribution.
+Using the JSON API, various tools exist to interface with PWSend to automate password distribution.

 We have no limits on how many passwords you can push (and have no intentions of adding limits) but we do have a rate limiter so the site doesn't get taken down by bad scripts or bad actors.
 Limit your tools to maximum 1 password every few seconds and you should be fine.